tliron/kubernetes-registry-spooler/README.md

 of the file doesn't matter (and neither does the extension), so a simple `touch` command should be
 enough:

-    kubectl exec $POD --container=spooler --namespace=mynamespace -- touch /spool/myimage!
+    kubectl exec $POD --container=spooler --namespace=mynamespace -- touch /spool/hello!

 Pulling from the Registry
 -------------------------

-We provide a `registry-pull` tool for pulling files, as well as a directory to put them in.
-Of course it only makes sense to execute it in the container.
-Pulling could thus be done in three
+We provide a `registry-pull` tool for pulling tarballs, as well as a directory to put them in.
+Of course it only makes sense to execute it in the sidecar.
+Pulling could thus be done in three steps:
-steps:

-    kubectl exec $POD --container=spooler --namespace=mynamespace -- registry-pull myimage /pull/myimage.tar
+    kubectl exec $POD --container=spooler --namespace=mynamespace -- registry-pull hello /pull/hello.tar
-    kubectl cp $POD:/pull/myimage.tar myimage.tar --container=spooler --namespace=mynamespace
+    kubectl cp $POD:/pull/hello.tar /tmp/hello.tar --container=spooler --namespace=mynamespace
-    kubectl exec $POD --container=spooler --namespace=mynamespace -- rm /pull/myimage.tar
+    kubectl exec $POD --container=spooler --namespace=mynamespace -- rm /pull/hello.tar

+Note that the pulled file would *always* be a tarball, so it's a good idea to always use the `.tar` extension.
+You could untar it like so:

+    tar --extract --verbose --file=/tmp/hello.tar

+That should extract a `manifest.json`, a `sha256:` file, as well as a single compressed layer with a `.tar.gz` extension.
+We could extract the text like so:

+    cat c6b8929c27b26f5c6f322583f20183b804afc613b9af545502d8bce40d025fdf.tar.gz | gunzip

+(Replace the filename with what was extracted from `hello.tar`)

+Note that in our example the `.tar` extension before the `.gz` should be ignored, because our layer is just a raw text file, not an actual tarball.